sophiamyang/hvplot_interactive/README.md

 This repo supports the blog post

-**The Easiest Way to Create an Interactive Dashboard in Python Turn Pandas pipelines into a dashboard using hvplot `.interactive`**
+**The Easiest Way to Create an Interactive Dashboard in Python.
+Turn Pandas pipelines into a dashboard using hvplot `.interactive`**

 by Sophia Yang and Marc Skov Madsen